voodoohop/magic_services/README.md

 <a name="publishService"></a>

 ## publishService(serviceDescription)
-Find a free port and set up automatic broadcasting via bonjour
+Find a free port and set up automatic broadcasting

 **Kind**: global function